What is Madagascar Color Change Garnet?

 Rarely do gemstones exhibit the ability to change color.
-Madagascar color change garnet is one of these particular stones, shifting between browns, purples, oranges, and reds.
+Madagascar color change garnet is one such stone, shifting between browns, purples, oranges, and reds.

-This garnet exists in several potential colors, including browns, purples, oranges, and reds.
+This garnet exists in several potential colors, including browns, purples, oranges and reds.
 Blue is possible to find, but very rare.
 Madagascar color change garnet shifts color when it moves between daylight and incandescent light.
-Each color change stone is different, displaying its potential between various color combinations.
-This occurs due to differing amounts of pyrope and spessartine in its makeup, and the amount of chromium and vanadium within the gemstone.
+Each color change stone is different, with various potential color combinations.
+This is attributed to differing amounts of pyrope and spessartine in its makeup, as well as the amount of chromium and vanadium within the gemstone.

 The majority of Madagascar color change garnet occurs in sizes smaller than one carat.
 Larger sizes are possible but become rarer as the size becomes larger.
 Sizes over several carats are extremely unusual to find.
 Due to this rarity, demand for the stone can be very high, making it difficult to find.